JKKDY/april/README.md

 * **Clear, canonical setup path**: Describe particles, interactions, fields, boundaries, and integrators declaratively, then call `build_system(...)` to validate the configuration and materialize an executable, specialized simulation system.

-* **Composable by design**: Containers, forces, fields, boundaries, integrators, monitors, executors and other components are orthogonal.
-Swapping one part, such as changing from `DirectSum` to `LinkedCells` or from AoS to SoA storage, does not require rewriting force kernels or unrelated components.
+* **Composable by design**: Containers, interactions, fields, boundaries, integrators, monitors, executors, and other components are orthogonal.
+Swapping one part, such as changing from `DirectSum` to `LinkedCells` or from AoS to SoA storage, does not require rewriting interaction kernels or unrelated components.

-* **User components are first-class**: If APRIL does not provide the force law, traversal algorithm, output format, or executor you need, implement it yourself.
+* **User components are first-class**: If APRIL does not provide the interaction, traversal algorithm, output format, or executor you need, implement it yourself.
 Custom components compile into the same execution paths as built-in components.

 * **Single-source kernels across layouts and execution modes**: Write particle kernels once against an AoS-style interface.
 APRIL specializes the same code for AoS, SoA, AoSoA, or custom storage layouts, and for scalar or SIMD execution.